 - Carotenoids (beta-carotene and Phytonutrients): Including kaempferol, ferulic acid, cinnamic acid and caffeic acid.
 These nutrients help protect your body against free radical damage.

 - Sulforaphane: Strong indications as a cancer fighting agent.

 Cauliflower is also a good source of vitamin C, manganese, glucosinolates (glucoraphin), vitamins B1 (thiamine), B2 (riboflavin), B3 (niacin), B5 (pantothenic acid), B6 (pyridoxine) and B9 (folic acid), phosphorus and potassium, indole-3-carbinol (strong cancer fighting indications) and more.

-If you grew up in America you’ve probably had a peanut butter and jelly sandwich or two, but I doubt you knew how healthy this favorite snack really is.
-One ounce (approximately 28 peanuts dry roasted without salt) = 6.71 grams of protein.
+If you grew up in America you’ve probably had a peanut butter and jelly sandwich or two, but do you know how healthy this popular snack really is?
+One ounce (approximately 28 peanuts dry roasted without salt) contains 6.71 grams of protein.

 - Co-Enzyme Q10: Protects the heart during times of low oxygen.

 - Resveratrol: Bioflavonoid believed to improve blood flow in the brain and lower your LDL cholesterol.